Prospective Students|Current Students|Alumni & Friends|Visitors|Faculty & Staff

-As part of the peer review process that colleges undergo, LAVC has embarked on its self evaluation.
+As part of the peer review process that colleges undergo, LAVC embarked on its self evaluation in 2014.
 College constituents have been working in teams to prepare a report that will address how well the college meets the ACCJC standards.
-Following submission of the report, in spring 2016 a team of ACCJC evaluators will visit the college to verify the accuracy of the report and recommend ways to improve.
+In spring 2016 a team of ACCJC evaluators will visit the college to verify the accuracy of the report and recommend ways to improve.

 The Commission placed the college on warning in June 2013, requiring LAVC to address eight college and one district recommendation.
 After a follow-up report and visit in spring 2015, a visiting team and the Commission concurred that LAVC had satisfactorily addressed the one remaining recommendation and the college's accredited status has been fully reaffirmed.

 The college is fully accredited.

 Los Angeles Valley College is a fully-accredited institution that complies with the standards set by the accrediting body that reviews community colleges in this region, the Accrediting Commission for Community and Junior Colleges (ACCJC).
 This “stamp of approval” provides students, faculty, staff, and the public with assurances of our integrity, quality, and effectiveness.
 In addition, our accredited status allows us to receive federal funding for our students and enables credit for courses to be used for transfer to other institutions.

 Information on filing a complaint against the college regarding a possible violation of accreditation standards can be found on the website of the ACCJC at www.accjc.org.